cscart/docs/en/user_guide/settings/vendors.rst

       Here's how to :doc:`configure the vendor application form and lead customers to it</user_guide/users/vendors/allow_customers_to_apply_for_vendor_account>`.

-* **Automatically create the administrator account for the new approved vendor**—if you enable this setting, the company administrator will be automatically created together with the company.

 * **Vendors per page**—the number of vendors displayed on one page.

 * **Allow vendors to manage product features**—if you enable this setting, vendors will be able add new :doc:`product features </user_guide/manage_products/features/index>` and edit them.

+* **Review new vendors before granting access to the admin panel**—if you enable this setting, administrators will have to check every new vendor and approve/disapprove their accounts.
+Before checking, all new vendors will get the **New** status.